Skip to Content

 Gold Basin

 The Gold Basin is Situated approximately 50 miles north of Kingman; Mohave County hosts the Gold Basin District.
-The gold in this district is mainly in lode form, and the rugged, dry hills surrounding abandoned mines and claims are where the real treasures lie.
+The gold in this district is mainly in lode form, and the rugged, dry hills surrounding abandoned mines and claims are where the natural treasures lie.

 Competition is minimal as the area doesn’t see much foot traffic.
 Brace yourself for the terrain and weather conditions, but remember that patience is key here.